 Parry Sound Personal Injury Lawyer

-If a property owner/occupier knows about a potentially hazardous maintenance issue on their premises (or should know about it because they should be performing regular inspections) and fails to properly repair the issue, remove it from the premises entirely, or properly warn guests about it, serious slip and fall accidents can occur.
+If the owner and/or occupier of a property knows about a potentially hazardous maintenance issue on their premises (or should know about it because they should be performing regular inspections) and fails to properly repair the issue, remove it from the premises entirely, or properly warn guests about it, serious slip and fall accidents can occur.
 And when their lack of consideration for guests’ safety results in serious injuries, the at-fault property owner/occupier might be considered negligent and, therefore, responsible for compensating their injured victim.

 Similarly, when the operators of motor vehicles behave unlawfully behind the wheel, their wrongful actions could have major consequences.
 Drivers are required by law to provide a duty of care to all other road-users.
 In accordance with the province’s Highway Traffic Act, the operators of motor vehicles must exercise caution behind the wheel and obey local traffic laws so that others will not be injured or killed as a result of their negligence.
 A driver might be considered negligent if their violation of any number of traffic laws results in an injurious collision with another driver, pedestrian, motorcyclist, bicyclist, passenger, or other road-users.Common traffic law violations that often culminate in injurious collisions include: